-Its as if an alien space ship abducted a billion dollar Las Vegas resort, then parked it in The Bahamas.
-This multi-story, salmon-colored seaside resort includes Aquaventure, a 141-acre waterscape with a thrilling Mayan Temple water slide, a mile-long river ride with high intensity rapids, wave surges, special effects and Climbers Rush (12 climbing surfaces).
-Dolphin Cay lets you experience the shallow water antics, speed and agility of dolphins in an extraordinary, 14-acre dolphin habitat.
-Atlantis Pools & Lazy River Ride satisfy every taste, from the formal splendor of the Royal Baths Pool to the relaxed atmosphere and fun of the River Pool to expansive Kids Pools.
-Enjoy miles of pristine Beach stretching in both directions from the resort, also Paradise Lagoon offers swimming, sunbathing and a variety of water sports.
-Last but not least, there’s a world class casino with enough games, artwork and eye-candy to satisfy a Las Vegas ex-patriot.
+It’s as if an alien spaceship abducted a billion-dollar Las Vegas resort, then parked it in The Bahamas.
+This multi-story, salmon-colored seaside resort includes Aquaventure, a 141-acre waterscape with a thrilling Mayan Temple water slide, a mile-long river ride with high-intensity rapids, wave surges, special effects, and Climbers Rush (12 climbing surfaces).
+Dolphin Cay lets you experience the shallow water antics, speed, and agility of dolphins in an extraordinary, 14-acre dolphin habitat.
+Atlantis Pools & Lazy River Ride satisfy every taste, from the formal splendor of the Royal Baths Pool to the relaxed atmosphere and fun of the River Pool to the expansive Kids Pools.
+Enjoy miles of pristine Beach stretching in both directions from the resort, also Paradise Lagoon offers swimming, sunbathing, and a variety of water sports.
+Last but not least, there’s a world-class casino with enough games, artwork, and eye candy to satisfy a Las Vegas ex-patriot.

 ADDRESS: Paradise Island